deppen8/pandas-vet/docs/guides/dev.md

 ## CI/CD

 CI/CD is handled by GitHub Actions.
-Configuration can be found in the `.github/workflows/testing.yml` file.
+Configuration can be found in the `.github/workflows/` folder.

+When a pull request is submitted, the code is tested, linted, and formatted (`hatch run dev:tests`) and the docs are built (`hatch run dev:docs`).
+If any of these steps fail, the pull request will be marked as failing.

+When a pull request is merged into the `main` branch, the code is tested, linted, and formatted (`hatch run dev:tests`), the docs are built (`hatch run dev:docs`), and the docs are deployed to GitHub Pages.